priyasp2804/Calie---The-Calender/README.md

 🎯 Motto

 > “Don’t just manage your time — design your days.”
-Calie is built with the vision of providing a 'lightweight, user-friendly, and aesthetic experience' that helps you track events, log memories, and stay productive effortlessly.
+Calie is built with the vision of providing a 'lightweight, user-friendly, and aesthetic experience' that helps you track events and stay productive effortlessly.

 ---